thesolesupplier/anno/README.md

   slack_webhook_url: ""
 ```

-**Important:** Ensure Anno requires the previous job(s) to complete first so that it runs only after your deployment is successful:
+**Note:** Ensure Anno requires the previous job(s) to complete first so that it runs only after your deployment is successful:

 ```yaml
 jobs: